 North Hollywood: Referred to as NOHO on t-shirts and coffee mugs, and home to a growing Artists District that has yet to include Artists.

 Reseda: A lesser income section of the West Valley, it’s often said those in Reseda look guilty.
 Described in a Tom Petty song, Free Fall’n: “It’s a long day, Livin’ in Reseda.
 There’s a freeway, runn’n through the yard.”
 The freeway is the 101, and it actually runs through Tarzana.

 Studio City: There was a time when people moved here because it was affordable and could be thought of as living in LA or Hollywood ‘almost pretty much’.

 Burbank: Home to a Big Boys and Warner Bros., there is an airport here, the Bob Hope né Burbank Airport, which is the preferred airport for anyone living on the East Side.
 It is small, quick, and looks like an airport would look in Toon Town.

 Woodland Hills: The pornography capital of LA.
 They say the worst part of a porn set is the smell.
 Lots of good deals on air conditioners and STD testing.

 A rich tapestry, land of the hipster, the Mexican, the city lobbyist.

 Downtown: Looks exactly like New York when you film it.
-In real life it looks more like this one block in St. Louis.
+In real life, it looks more like this one block in St. Louis.
 Big buildings, subways, smells, walking, “lofts.”
 The words ‘Skid Row’ first gained fame here.
-The words ‘Urban Renewal’ are taking over.
+The words ‘Urban Renewal’ is taking over.